LukeM1aa/milestone-project-one/README.md

 As a **potential customer**, I want to:

 1. Quickly see what types of appliances you repair so that I can feel confident your services meets my needs
-    * ✅ The home page clearly list major apliance types *(e.g. ovens, fridges, washing machines, dishwashers)*
+    * ✅ The home page clearly list major appliance types *(e.g. ovens, fridges, washing machines, dishwashers)*
     * ✅ There's a dedicated **Our Services** page with further detail
     * ✅ Appliance types appear within the first screen on desktop and mobile *(no scrolling required)*
 2. See clear pricing or how to get a quote, so that I can make a decision without needing to call first
-    * ✅ There is a **Pricing** or **Get a Quote** button visable on the home page
+    * ✅ There is a **Pricing** or **Get a Quote** button visible on the home page
     * ✅ Clicking this takes the user to a form or price guide with estimated costs or a simple quote request form
     * ✅ The form can be completed in under 2 minutes
-4. Be able to easily book a repair visit online, so that I don't have to wait to speak to someone
+3. Be able to easily book a repair visit online, so that I don't have to wait to speak to someone
     * ✅ The website has a **Book Now** button on all main pages
     * ✅ Booking form allows selection of appliance type, issue, date, and contact details
-    * ✅ Customer recieves an email or SMS confirmation after booking
+    * ✅ Customer receives an email or SMS confirmation after booking
-6. See positive reviews or testimonials from real customers, so I feel reassured about the quality of your serivce
+4. See positive reviews or testimonials from real customers, so I feel reassured about the quality of your service
-    * ✅ At least 3 customer reviews are visable on the home page
+    * ✅ At least 3 customer reviews are visible on the home page
     * ✅ Reviews are real *(from Google, Trustpilot or direct customers)*
     * ✅ There's a link to view more reviews
-8. See photos of your work or your team, so I can trust that you're professional and realiable
+5. See photos of your work or your team, so I can trust that you're professional and reliable
     * ✅ The home page features at least 1 image of the team or repair work
     * ✅ There is a gallery or **About Us** page with photos that look professional and friendly